phac-nml/irida/doc/user/user/dashboard/index.md

 IRIDA Platform Updates
 ----------------------

-Updates to the IRIDA Platform will be announces on the right panel the dashboard.
+Updates to the IRIDA Platform will be announced on the right panel the dashboard.

 ![Platform Update section.](images/platform-updates.png)